RTIInternational/biocloud_docker_tools/transfer_s3_to_gcs/v1.0/README.md

   -it transfer_s3_to_gcs:v1.0
 ```

-From within the interactive session, trigger `entrypoint.sh` to 1.) activate the Google Service Account, and 2.) create a Google transfer job.
+From within the interactive session, trigger `/opt/entrypoint.sh` to 1.) activate the Google Service Account, and 2.) create a Google transfer job.
 - Verify credentials were applied by running `gcloud auth list`

 Note: A transfer job can be created one time for each Google Storage bucket.
 If a job needs to be repeated, use the `--run` flag on `/opt/entrypoint.sh`.